hashicorp/vagrant/docs/base_boxes.md

 sudo sh /cdrom/VBoxLinuxAdditions-x86.run
 {% endhighlight %}

-The install will probably warn you about not installing OpenGL or Window System Drivers, but this is okay.
+If you didn't install a Desktop environment when you installed the operating system, as recommended to reduce size, the install of the VirtualBox additions should warn you about the lack of OpenGL or Window System Drivers, but you can safely ignore this.

 ### Boot and Setup Basic Software

 We need to setup the software Vagrant relies on.
 The _required_ software is listed below:

-* **Ruby** - Use the dev package so mkmf is present for Chef
+* **Ruby** - Use the dev package so mkmf is present for Chef to compile
-* **RubyGems** - For Chef
+* **RubyGems** - To install the Chef gem
-* **Chef** - For provisioning support.
+* **Chef** gem - For provisioning support (gem install chef)
 * **SSH**

-These are typically straightforward to install the details won't be gone into here.
-If promoted, make sure that the SSH uses **basic username/password authentication** and write down the username/password.
+These are typically straightforward to install using the operating systems default package management tools, so the details won't be gone into here.
+If promoted, make sure that the SSH package is set to use **basic username/password authentication** and write down the username/password for later.

 ### Copy the MAC Address

-Nearly done.
-When the OS installs, it typically sets up the basic network devices (eth0 and so on) automatically.
+When the operating system was installed, it typically sets up the basic network devices (eth0 and so on) automatically.
 This includes setting the MAC address of these devices.
 Since configuring these network devices is often very OS-specific, instead of Vagrant dynamically setting this at runtime, it forces VirtualBox to use a specific MAC address.

-This requires little work on your end.
+This requires little work on your end, but only needs to be done once per base box.
 Simply run `sudo ifconfig` or the equivalent and copy the MAC address down somewhere on your host machine.
-A screenshot of this is shown
+A screenshot of this is shown below:
-below:

 ![Copying MAC Address](/images/base_box_mac.jpg)

-Now go ahead and shutdown the virtual machine before continuing.
+This MAC Address will be used soon.
+Go ahead and shutdown the virtual machine before continuing.

 ### Export the Virtual Machine

 Next, export the virtual machine with "File" then "Export Appliance."
 Export it to any folder, but make sure the filename is set to `box.ovf`, which is the Vagrant default.
 You may actually name this ovf file anything you wish, but naming it the default has no consequence and will make your life easier.

+The export process can take several minutes.
+While that is running, you can progress onto the next step.

 ### Setup the Vagrantfile